MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/language.md

 In Copilot Studio, topic or action triggering can be achieved by using the standard NLU model, combining or overriding it with a custom Azure CLU model, or by fully replacing the NLU model with [dynamic chaining](/microsoft-copilot-studio/advanced-generative-actions), a GPT LLM-based model.

 <!--
 This might be a better link or perhaps both would be great to provide, as dynamic chaining requires generative mode in Copilot Studio, as above link points out more clearly.
 See https://learn.microsoft.com/en-us/microsoft-copilot-studio/guidance/optimize-prompts-topic-configuration (Guidance docs).
 Not sure now that we need a definition since it's pretty well covered in the table.
+Note that above guidance topic is mentioned in design-principles#experience-optimization (last bullet point), which mentions dynamic chaining.

 I drafted the following just in case:

 "Dynamic chaining provides multi-intent detection (selects and chains together one or more topics and/or plugin actions as required) and multi-entity extraction (even for entities of the same type), providing a much more detailed answer to the user.
 In Copilot Studio dynamic chaining is enabled in [generative mode](microsoft-copilot-studio/advanced-generative-actions#turn-on-generative-mode-for-a-copilot).
 Learn more in [Optimize prompts and topic configuration](/microsoft-copilot-studio/guidance/optimize-prompts-topic-configuration)."
 -->